-5. Elected an audit company UAB PricewaterhouseCoopers to perform an audit of annual consolidated financial statements for the year 2019 and evaluation of the consolidated annual report 2019 of the Group of AB Rokiskio suris and the Parent Company.
+- 5. Approved the Remuneration Policy of the Company; - 6.
+Elected an audit company UAB PricewaterhouseCoopers to perform an audit of annual consolidated financial statements for the year 2020 and evaluation of the consolidated annual report 2020 of the Group of AB Rokiskio suris and the Parent Company.

-On August 30th, 2019, it was announced the performance results of Rokiskio suris, AB for six months 2019:
+On August 28, 2020, the results of AB Rokiškio sūris Group's activities for the six months of 2020 were announced: